 There has been a long history of camping on McNabs Island, by both individuals and organized groups.
 This use generally occurs at a number of traditional sites scattered throughout the island.
-To minimize potential environmental impacts of unregulated camping and to provide basic facilities and services, the provision of camping opportunities will be pro-actively managed.
+To minimize potential environmental impacts of unregulated camping and to provide campers with basic facilities and services, the provision of camping opportunities will be pro-actively managed.

-While McNabs Island will be primarily a day-use park, a limited number of formal campsites will be established.
+While McNabs Island will be primarily a day-use park, a limited number of formal campsites will be established off the Old Military Road.
 All camping will require advanced reservation and must occur only at designated campsites.
 Unregulated camping will not be permitted.
 Organized group camping, as defined by provincial parks policy, will have preference over individual camping.
 The provision of camping opportunities will be managed to respond to social and environmental impacts.
-The Department, in consultation with the Park Advisory Committee, will determine camping sites and rates of usage.
+The Department, in consultation with the Park Advisory Committee, will determine camping sites, rates of usage, and monitor the environmental impacts of camping.
+Based on the results of the monitoring program, camping will be managed so as to maintain ecological integrity.
+The Department will promote a low-impact, "pack it in; pack it out" philosophy to help minimize the impact of camping on the island's ecological values.
+Open campfires will not be permitted.